“Nothing drives profitability like great customer experience”

 – Dan Hesse, former CEO of Sprint

 It’s no secret that customer experience is the new battleground for businesses.
-And no sector is consistently leading the way in CX like the technology sector.
+Further to this, no sector is consistently leading the way in CX like the technology sector.
 With pioneers like Apple, Microsoft, and HP leading the way, tech CX is going beyond meeting client expectations.
 Instead, these companies employ a strategy led by customer obsession.
-So what can businesses take from this strategy, what’s behind being customer-obsessed as a company, and how is it profitable for businesses of all sizes?
+So what can businesses take from this strategy?
+What’s behind being customer-obsessed as a company?
+How is it profitable for businesses of all sizes?
 Skip straight to the guide here.

 What does it mean to be customer-obsessed?
 It means extending a customer-first focus beyond the CX team and applying it to the business as a whole.
 Achieving customer obsession is about building an entire company culture around delivering top-class customer experience, with every employee working towards the same goal.